-MP1.2 The NPPG advises that the 10-year rolling average, 3 year rolling average and the subnational guidelines should all be considered in order to establish a broad understanding of current and future mineral demand, especially during reviews of planned provision.
-The NPPF (paragraph 213219, December 2023) states that other relevant local information and an assessment of all supply options should also be taken into account when planning for a steady and adequate supply of aggregates.
+MP1.2 The PPG advises that the 10-year rolling average, 3 year rolling average and the subnational guidelines should all be considered in order to establish a broad understanding of current and future mineral demand, especially during reviews of planned provision.
+The NPPF (paragraph 219, December 2023) states that other relevant local information and an assessment of all supply options should also be taken into account when planning for a steady and adequate supply of aggregates.
 This information is contained in the Local Aggregate Assessments produced annually by Norfolk County Council.

 MP1.3 The sub-national guidelines are for Norfolk to produce 2.57 million tonnes of sand and gravel a year.
-However, in the last 10 years (2011-20202013-2022) this has not been reflected in the actual sand and gravel production in Norfolk, which has not met the sub-national guidelines at any time in the last ten years and has only reached 2.57 million tonnes twice in the last 20 years.
+However, in the last 10 years (2013-2022) this has not been reflected in the actual sand and gravel production in Norfolk, which has not met the sub-national guidelines at any time in the last 20 years.
 During the last 10 years sand and gravel production has only been between 43% and 63% of the sub-national guidelines.
 Therefore, the sub-national guidelines for sand and gravel are considered to be too high.
 In addition, the sub-national guideline figures only covered the period 2005-2020 and have not been updated, making these figures increasingly obsolete.

-MP1.4 The average sand and gravel production in Norfolk over the last 10 years (2011-2020) was 1.369 (2013-2022) was 1.413 million tonnes per annum (tpa).
-Using the 10-year sales average to forecast the future need for sand and gravel would mean that sites for 10.131 4.654 million tonnes of sand and gravel extraction would need to be allocated over the plan period.
-The 10-year sales average is lower higher than the 3-year sales average (2018-2020) of 1.384 (2020-2022) of 1.39 million tonnes.
-Therefore However, in order to plan for future growth, the 10-year sales average is considered to be slightly too low to use when forecasting future need for a steady and adequate supply of aggregate in Norfolk.
+MP1.4 The average sand and gravel production in Norfolk over the last 10 years (2013-2022) was 1.413 million tonnes per annum (tpa).
+Using the 10-year sales average to forecast the future need for sand and gravel would mean that sites for 4.654 million tonnes of sand and gravel extraction would need to be allocated over the plan period.
+The 10-year sales average is higher than the 3-year sales average (2020-2022) of 1.39 million tonnes.
+However, in order to plan for future growth, the 10-year sales average is considered to be slightly too low to use when forecasting future need for a steady and adequate supply of aggregate in Norfolk.

-MP1.5 The NPPG suggests the use of 3-year average figures to indicate recent trends in sales.
-The average sand and gravel production in Norfolk over the last three years (2018-2020) was 1.384 (2020-2022) was 1.39 million tonnes per annum.-The three-year production average has remained stable for the last three years, and it has also been very similar to the 10-year production average during that period.
-Whilst this is lower than the previous 3-year average, it is still higher than each of the seven years from 2010 to 2017, therefore showing a general upward trend and production levels above the 10-year average.
+MP1.5 The PPG suggests the use of 3-year average figures to indicate recent trends in sales.
+The average sand and gravel production in Norfolk over the last three years (2020-2022) was 1.39 million tonnes per annum.
+The three-year production average has remained stable for the last three years, and it has also been very similar to the 10-year production average during that period.

-MP1.6 The permitted reserve of sand and gravel at 31/12/2020-31/12/2022 was 14,511,38517.954 million tonnes.
+MP1.6 The permitted reserve of sand and gravel at 31/12/2022 was 17.954 million tonnes.
 The permitted reserve therefore currently provides a landbank of more than 7 years' worth of sand and gravel production as required by the NPPF.

-MP1.7 Due to the 3-year sales average being slightly higher than the 10-year sales average, In order to plan for future growth, a 10% buffer (0.137 million tpa) (0.141 million tpa) has been added to the 10-year average in the calculation of forecast need during the Plan period.
-Over the 18-year 16-year plan period to 2038, using the 10-year average plus 10% (1.506 million tonnes per annum) 1.554 million tpa, 27.108 24.864 million tonnes of sand and gravel resources would be needed in total.
-Taking into account the existing permitted reserve, the remaining need for allocated sites is 12.597 6.91 million tonnes of sand and gravel.
-Therefore, the sites listed in the mineral extraction sites table on pages 100 and 101 are allocated for sand and gravel extraction in the Plan.
+MP1.7 In order to plan for future growth, a 10% buffer (0.141 million tpa) has been added to the 10-year average in the calculation of forecast need during the Plan period.
+Over the 16-year plan period to 2038, using the 10-year average plus 10% (1.554 million tpa), 24.864 million tonnes of sand and gravel resources would be needed in total.
+Taking into account the existing permitted reserve, the remaining need for allocated sites is 6.91 million tonnes of sand and gravel.
+Therefore, the sites listed in the mineral extraction sites table on pages 109 and 110 are allocated for sand and gravel extraction in the Plan.